 d) Accountability refers to AI users being accountable for correct use of the system, while compliance means following industry standards for AI innovation.

-Harmonized rules for AI systems in the EU, prohibitions on certain AI practices, requirements for highrisk AI, transparency rules, market surveillance, and innovation support
+a) Harmonized rules for AI systems in the EU, prohibitions on certain AI practices, requirements for highrisk AI, transparency rules, market surveillance, and innovation support

 b) Guidelines focused solely on environmental protection, with no specific rules for high-risk AI, no prohibitions, and innovation measures only for large corporations